objectkit/scriptex/README.md

 # Scriptex
 **1.0.0-rc**
-> A metaplugin and microlib for the Scripter MIDI-FX Plugin.
+> A metaplugin and micro-library for the Scripter MIDI-FX Plugin.

 ## Quick Start
 ```js